 Maximizing Delivery Speed and Reliability for Large Scale Email Marketing

-This is a common scenario that we see, often from customers who have been using another provider that is excessively expensive, where delivery is sluggish, and/or where their messages are getting blacklisted or grey listed by their recipient’s systems.
+This is a common scenario that we see, often from customers who have been using another costly provider, where delivery is sluggish or where messages are blacklisted or greylisted by their recipient’s systems.

-Here we will share with you our standard prescription for solving this delivery dilemma once and for all.
-There are multiple important factors involved, each of which will contribute to your success.
+Here we will share our standard prescription for solving this delivery dilemma once and for all.
+There are multiple factors involved, each of which will contribute to success.

-When sending out hundreds or thousands to millions of messages in a month, you really want to be using one (or more) dedicated servers.
+When sending out large-scale email marketing campaigns with thousands or even millions of recipients, it is important to use one (or more) dedicated servers.

 A “dedicated server” means

-- The server and its resources are all yours.
-No other customers will be sharing these resources with you.
+- The server and its resources belong solely to the organization.
+No other customers share these resources.

-- The server will have a dedicated IP address that is all yours.
+- The server will have a dedicated IP address.

 Both of these are exceptionally important: